New Makers Alumni

 Read our interview with House of Quinn on the TOAST Magazine.

 Nicholas Shurey, Sculptor, New Maker 2019

 British architect turned sculptor Nicholas Shurey resides in Copenhagen.
-Selected as one of the TOAST’s New Makers in 2019, his beautifully carved wooden bowls were each made from timbre sourced directly from forests and parks near and around his studio.
+Selected as one of the TOAST’s New Makers in 2019, he creates beautifully carved wooden bowls made from timber sourced directly from forests and parks near and around his studio.
 His latest series of sculptures and commissions are rich in texture and varied in scale, sitting somewhere between furniture and stand-alone objects – each with a playful functionality.

 Read our interview with Nicholas Shurey on the TOAST Magazine.